pagekit/docs/developer-basics/response.md

 ```

 ## Download
-The Download Response lets you send a file to the client.
+The download response lets you send a file to the client.
 It sets `Content-Disposition: attachment` to force a _Save as_ dialog in most browsers.

 ```php
 public function downloadAction()